nol13/fuzzball.js/README.md

 ### International (a.k.a. non-ascii)

 If useCollator is set to true, or if otherwise comparing non-ascii characters, full_process must be set to false or non-roman alphanumeric characters will be removed.
 Setting useCollator to true will have a considerable impact on performance. (got a good locale-specific alphanumeric check in js?)
+Collator code borrowed from [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein).

 ```js
 var options = {full_process: false, useCollator: true};